wp-plugins/gi-media-library/readme.txt

 = Support? =

-For support questions, bug reports, or feature requests, please use the contact us page at http://www.glareofislam.com/contactus.html.
+For support questions, bug reports, or feature requests, please use the contact us page at [WordPress Support Forum](http://wordpress.org/support/plugin/gi-media-library).
+Please [search](http://wordpress.org/support/) through the forums first, and only [open a new thread](http://wordpress.org/support/plugin/gi-media-library) if you don't find an existing answer.
 Thank you!

 = Requirements? =

-In short: WordPress 3.4.2 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 3.3.2 or higher, while the latest version of WordPress is always recommended.

 == Acknowledgements ==